 But the county said absentee ballots are already out, and the city's legal team estimated it could cost around $11,000 should the election have to be re-done separately, Reed said.

-Kennedy commented online on a recent Press article about the challenge, detailing the financial burden he’s endured fighting his five-vote victory in court.
+Kennedy commented online after a recent Press article about the challenge, detailing the financial burden he has endured fighting his five-vote victory in court.

 That prompted Brannon's letter.

 Reed agreed that the financial burden defending the election could prove to be a worry for future candidates.

 Reed has also filed a motion that could drop Kennedy from the suit.
 Since the city was dropped, and the county was not part of it, he said, it has left Kennedy as a powerless defendant because the incumbent does not have the authority to order a new election should the judge rule to do that.

 "We can't do anything," Reed said of a potential order coming from the judge, which should be directed at the county since it conducted the election.
 "Mike Kennedy can't conduct an election."

 It's one of several motions the new judge will need to schedule, including the motion to reconsider dismissing the city of Coeur d'Alene from the suit.

 Earlier, 1st District Judge John Mitchell disqualified himself from the case and Judge Charles Hosack retired.
 Since then Bill and Elizabeth McCrory have filed a motion to intervene on the suit, supporting the challenge as voters of Coeur d'Alene.